License Limitation Program in Alaska

 The License Limitation Program is for commercial groundfish fisheries within the Gulf of Alaska (GOA) and the Bering Sea and Aleutian Islands Area (BSAI), commercial crab fisheries in the BSAI, and commercial scallop fisheries in the BSAI and GOA.

 A federal Scallop License Limitation Program (SLLP) license is required onboard any vessel deployed in scallop fisheries in Federal waters off Alaska (except for some diving operations).
 The SLLP is intended to limit the number of participants and reduce fishing capacity in the scallop fishery off Alaska.

-Federal SLLP licenses are issued by NOAA Fisheries, Restricted Access Management (RAM) Program.
+Federal SLLP licenses are issued by NOAA Fisheries, Restricted Access Management (RAM) Division.
 The application period for SLLP licenses closed February 12, 2001.
 A Scallop LLP may only be obtained through transfer.

 - LLP Licenses Issued

 - License Transfer Application